Free New York Criminal & Arrest Records Search: Counties & Boroughs

 Since New York does not have a statewide probation search, interested members of the public should contact the local jail directly to ask about a current or former inmate’s probation details.

-The New York State Department of Corrections and Community Supervision (NYSDOCCS) does, however, offer a parolee database of inmates previously held in NYSDOCCS state prisons.13 These parolees can be found via the Parole Lookup search tool, by inputting the subject’s New York State ID (NYSID) number, Departmental Identification Number (DIN), name, or birth year.14
+The New York State Department of Corrections & Community Supervision (NYSDOCCS) does, however, offer a parolee database of inmates previously held in NYSDOCCS state prisons.13 These parolees can be found via the Parole Lookup search tool, by inputting the subject’s New York State ID (NYSID) number, Departmental Identification Number (DIN), name, or birth year.14

 Source: Department of Corrections and Community Supervision14